anshumansp/Business_Consultant_Agent/frontend/README.md

 # BusinessTech Advisor AI Platform

-A modern web application that combines AI-powered business consulting with a blogging platform.
-Built with React, Firebase, and Material-UI, featuring real-time updates and a clean, professional design.
+A modern web application that combines AI-powered business consulting with a rich blogging platform.
+Built with React, Firebase, Material-UI, and TinyMCE, featuring real-time updates and a professional design.

 ## 🚀 Features